robinmetral/website/pages/notes/weeknote-13-climbing-in-western-sicily.md

 ## 12 hours on the Palermo-Cagliari ferry

-In progress
+After returning the car in Palermo and a short afternoon in town (more arancine, cassate, and Gambero-Rosso-starred gelati) we hopped on the weekly ferry to Cagliari.

+Bye Sicily!

+The ride ended up feeling much shorter than 12 hours, partly because we met A, a German solo backpacker who'd been traveling Italy by herself for 11 months and really really liked to talk.
+We listened a lot, played Uno, and basically waited until it was time for breakfast, then lunch, then second lunch (all ferry food, we intended to buy things before boarding but everything was closed in Palermo at 7am (we'll do better on the next one).
+We hung out at a table on the top deck until it started to rain right in the middle of a Uno game and we moved to a shielded table.
+I finally tried the amaro Averna, super popular in Sicily, an herbal amaro "similar to Jägermeister", but that (thankfully) ended up being much better, even drunk on the rocks.
+Once in a while we took a walk around the ferry, a coffee at the coffee bar, a look above the railings.
+When docking in Cagliari we were rewarded by a nice sunset and dozens of flamingoes passing by[^4].
+We made plans to see A the next day (her birthday!) before we go our separate ways: she's also on her way home but sailing from Olbia to Genoa next, while we're sailing from Porto Torres to Toulon.

 ## Watching, reading

 Still nothing!
-Thought I might have read on the ferry but turns out 12 hours go by pretty fast when there's A around (and Uno).
+Thought I might have read on the ferry but turns out 12 hours go by pretty fast when A is around (and when there's a Uno deck).

 I'm excited to be back home where we have our film projector, a MUBI subscription, and a library card.

 [^1]: we were almost happy that the rental company forced us into getting the full insurance for the car!
 Never before has a Fiat Panda wandered so far off the beaten path
+[^2]: we managed to rent snorkeling gear just for one day (at Under Hundred, a diving center in SVLC) and really enjoyed swimming among the fishes at the Tonarella dell' Uzzo beach in the Lo Zingaro nature reserve.
+We watched sunset from Isulidda beach and looked at crabs, clams, one sea urchin
-[^2]: G and D at Polvere di Stelle do also rent ropes, quickdraws, harnesses etc. if you're interested.
-SVLC is about 45 minutes drive from the B&B.
+[^3]: G and D at Polvere di Stelle do also rent ropes, quickdraws, harnesses etc. if you're interested.
+SVLC is about 45 minutes drive from the B&B
+[^4]: they live in a nature reserve nearby.
+They look really dumb when they fly (I think it's the first time I saw them up in the sky), like sticks with wings